keen to make meaningful online connections but not sure where to start?

-The continually evolving online environment lends itself well to following as many different groups and people as possible.
+The continually evolving online environment allows itself to follow as many different groups and people as possible.
 Take the time to seek out leaders in your chosen field, watch who they follow, read the articles they share, join the same forums and meet more like-minded individuals in the conversations that follow.

-Once you’ve made some initial connections, it’s time to build those early relationships and your personal brand.
-You can do that by sharing useful articles, commenting on those posted by others and regularly taking part in forum conversations.
+Once you’ve made some initial connections, it’s time to build those early relationships and your brand.
+You can do that by sharing valuable articles, commenting on those posted by others, and regularly participating in forum conversations.

-Starting your own blog is a good way to establish your reputation too.
-Managed well – with a regular posting schedule and high-quality content that’s useful to those people you want to meet – a blog allows you to showcase your brand regularly, pose your own questions and invite others to comment.
-Since the responses are quite public and span different platforms, you’ll be growing your network and establishing yourself as a thought leader in the process.
+Starting your blog is an excellent way to establish your reputation too.
+Managed well – with a regular posting schedule and high-quality, helpful content to those you want to meet – a blog allows you to showcase your brand regularly, pose your questions and invite others to comment.
+Since the responses are pretty public and span different platforms, you’ll grow your network and establish yourself as a thought leader.

 take it to the real world

-When the time is right, moving online relationships offline is your next step.
+Moving online relationships offline is your next step when the time is right.
 Here, a digital relationship filled with targeted questions and online profiles will stand you in good stead for working out who to meet face-to-face and how.

-Be yourself and don’t hold back – you get out what you put in, just like any kind of networking.
+Be yourself and don’t hold back – you get out what you put in, just like any networking.